- What are the dangers of a demagogue for American self-government if the people lead the people astray?

 - Excerpts from Joseph McCarthy’s Speech at Wheeling, West Virginia, February 9, 1950 and Primary Source Discussion Questions

 Fried, Richard.
 Nightmare in Red: The McCarthy Era in Perspective (New York:Oxford University Press, 1990)

 Griffiths, Robert.
 The Politics of Fear: Joseph R. McCarthy and the Senate.
 Amherst: University of Massachusetts Press, 1987.

 Herman, Arthur.
 Joseph McCarthy: Re-examining the Life and Legacy of America’s Most Hated Senator.
 New York: Free Press, 1999.

 Schrecker, Ellen, ed.
 The Age of McCarthyism: A Brief History with Documents.
 Boston: Bedford Books, 1994.

 Introduce students to the concept of demagoguery using a student council elections scenario and discussion.
 Divide the class into small groups of 4 or 5 students per group and give them 5 minutes to brainstorm how they would answer this question: What would a student candidate promise if they did not care about good student government, but just wanted to win the election and be popular?
 Remind students to keep all discussion school-appropriate.
 Encourage a few of the groups to share their list of campaign promises.
-Then lead a discussion based on the De-brief points in Teacher’s Notes:
+Then lead a discussion based on the following:

 - Ask your students: Was your appeal to voters realistic?
 Why would they have supported your appeal?
 Did you care about the quality of the student government?
 What would the likely outcome have been for the student government and school culture?